hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 </p>

 To move forward with normalization, we need to decide whether there are any large sources of uninteresting variation that we would like to remove, including cell cycle differences or mitochondrial gene expression.
 To do this we explore the PCA plots of the genes associated with these sources.

+_**Recommendations:**_

+ - _Have a good idea of your expectations for the **cell types to be present** prior to performing the clustering.
+Know whether you expect cell types of low complexity or higher mitochondrial content AND whether the cells are differentiating_
+ - _**Regress out** number of UMIs (default using sctransform), mitochondrial content, and cell cycle, if needed and appropriate for experiment, so not to drive clustering downstream_

 **Plots for cell cycle and/or mitochondrial ratio.**